Menu

 Key points – How to enjoy being single

-• If you fear being alone in public, try to embark on some ‘solo adventures’ – such as eating in a restaurant by yourself or attending an art exhibition on your own.
+3. Go on a solo adventure.
+If you fear being alone in public, embark on some adventures – such as eating in a restaurant or attending an art exhibition on your own.
 Research shows that we often underestimate the fun of time by ourselves.

-• Adopt an attitude of ‘radical acceptance’.
-If you’ve experienced a bad date, for example, you can acknowledge your upset without dwelling on the injustice or forming catastrophic conclusions about your prospects of happiness more generally.
+5. Practise ‘radical acceptance’.
+If you’ve experienced a bad date, for example, you can acknowledge you’re upset without dwelling on the injustice or forming catastrophic conclusions about your prospects of happiness more generally.

 Learn more